Providing ‘Safe Harbor’: Not all therapy is indoors - The Point Pleasant Register

-Safe Harbor Therapeutic Riding Facility is a 501C3 non-profit organization with a mission to use riding horses and miniature horses in assisted activities that help enhance physical, emotional, social, cognitive, and educational skills for individuals with disabilities, special needs, troubled teens, and youth who have endured trauma due to illness or death, explained Amey Carr, president and founder of the facility.
+Safe Harbor Therapeutic Riding Facility in Gallipolis Ferry, W.Va., is a 501C3 non-profit organization with a mission to use riding horses and miniature horses in assisted activities that help enhance physical, emotional, social, cognitive, and educational skills for individuals with disabilities, special needs, troubled teens, and youth who have endured trauma due to illness or death, explained Amey Carr, president and founder of the facility.

 Safe Harbor is open to the public.